aymaneMx/aymaneMx.com/content/posts/graphql-in-django-overview.md

 When creating a GraphQL service, we can decide to have the schema be the source of truth and let all our implementation code match its definitions, or we can have our code be the source of truth and have the schema be an artifact generated from the code.
 The two approaches are called, respectively, schema-first and code-first.

 ### Schema-first
-Schema-first indicates that we first define the schema for the GraphQL service and then we implement the code by matching the definitions in the schema.
+Schema-first indicates that we first define the schema for the GraphQL service, and then we implement the code by matching the definitions in the schema.
 The most popular Python library for implementing GraphQL servers using schema-first approach is [Ariadne](https://github.com/mirumee/ariadne/); it's quite new, simple to use and open for extension.

 ### Code-first
 In the code-first approach, we start by coding the resolvers, and then, from code as a single source of truth, we have the schema generated as an artifact.
 Thus, we still have a schema, but instead of being manually created, it is created through running a script.
 This approach may also be called resolver-first.